 There's a lot to do at Yosemite, and much of it is free after you pay the entrance fee.
 These are the next stops to make

-- Take a Hike or opt for a nice, long walk like these easy Yosemite day hikes.
-For something more challenging, there's a complete list of hikes at the National Park website
+- Take a Hike or opt for a nice, long walk on some easy Yosemite day hikes.
+For something more challenging, there's a complete list of hikes at the National Park website.

 - Take a Ranger-Led Tour: Check the Yosemite Today newspaper or ask at the visitor center to find out about tours during your visit.